davidde/notes/bash.md

 * `--no-clobber`
 When running Wget with `--recursive`/`-r`, re-downloading a file will result in the new copy simply overwriting the old.
 Adding `--no-clobber`/`-nc` will prevent this behavior, instead causing the original version to be preserved, and any newer copies on the server to be ignored.
-However, `--no-clobber` is ignored when combined with `--convert-links`.
+However, `--no-clobber` will be ignored when combined with `--convert-links`, and the files have been downloaded before.
 * `-e robots=off`
 Turn off the robot exclusion.